 S E R V I C E S

-We would be happy to give a free estimate based on quality pictures that you send us, but a final quote can only be made by making a thorough inspection of your watercraft in our shop or at your location.
-If you require work on a type of watercraft that you don't see listed here, please contact us for more information.
+We can provide a free estimate based on quality pictures that you send us, but a final quote can only be made by making a thorough inspection of your watercraft in person.
+Pick-up and delivery can be arranged for the Muskoka region.
+Please contact us for more information.

 After repairing or replacing any cracked or broken ribs and planking on the canoe, it will be sanded and rubbed down with linseed oil before a new #10 cotton canvas is stretched onto the hull.
 After a month-long curing period for the filler to dry and make the canvas waterproof, the canoe is primed and painted with premium marine paint in the color of your choice.